cameronmathis/SortingAlgorithms/HeapSort/README.md

 * [Contact](#contact)

 ## Algorithm details
-Bubble Sort works by repeatedly swapping the adjacent elements if they are in wrong order.
-Bubble Sort usually runs in O(n^2) time complexity, but runs in O(n) time complexity if the array is already sorted.
-It has an auxiliary space complexity of O(1).
-Bubble sort is a stable sorting algorithm.
+Heap sort works similar to selection sort where by first finding the maximum element and placing the maximum element at the end of the array.
+It repeats the same process for the remaining elements.
+Heap Sort runs in O(nLog(n)) time complexity and has an auxiliary space complexity of O(1).
+Heap sort is an unstable sorting algorithm.

 ## Setup
 In order to run, clone this repo onto your local machine.
 Once you have navigated to the project folder, run the command: